This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 The most prominent building in Oñati is the Universidad de Sancti Spiritus, one of the most important buildings in Basque Renaissance architecture.
 Founded in 1540, it was the first university in the Basque Country and schooled students in philosophy, law and medicine.
 Today you can visit the Mudéjar courtyard and admire its impressive plateresque facade.

-Other landmarks worth a visit is the Gothic-style Roman Catholic church of San Miguel, the monastery and hospice of Bidaurreta and the large Sanctuary of Our Lady of Arantzazu, located north of town.
+Other landmarks worth a visit are the Gothic-style Roman Catholic church of San Miguel, the monastery and hospice of Bidaurreta and the large Sanctuary of Our Lady of Arantzazu, located north of town.

 In the province of Girona, close to the beaches of Costa Brava, you’ll find Peratallada – a fairytale-esque town that used to be one of the best fortified medieval villages in Spain.
 Most of the charming houses and buildings are built from stone carved from the moat, which still encircles part of the town.
 In fact, the name Peratallada means “carved stone”.